swati454/metacrafter_ethereum/README.md

 }

 ```
 To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
-Make sure the "Compiler" option is set to "0.8.26" (or another compatible version), and then click on the "Compile MyToken_Nik.sol" button.
+Make sure the "Compiler" option is set to "0.8.26" (or another compatible version), and then click on the "Compile MyToken_Swati.sol" button.

 ## Authors